mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 While the three planes provided a higher level framework, specifics of the data gave greater granularity and formed I imagined / planned that later themes informed by LR would be used in the next stage of analysis.

-#### Analysis of the evolution of the programme resources created - THIS ISN'T REALLY A SECTION?

-WHERE ELSE COULD IT GO IF NEEDED.

-Digital artefacts created as part of the game making process include text-based games, pixel art, digital audio sound effects and background music.

- There were two main types of resources created.

- - supporting teaching / facilitation RESOURCES
- - games and game and assets created

- The documentation and other forms of support evolved during each phase -

- I did not try to collect any personal notes that participants used for planning.
-And this was minimal for many participants.

- Chapter four explores the evolution of these resources using AT as a tool for analysis of the existing and emerging contradictions in activity.

-**RQS**

-The prinicple RQx addresses the formation of a game-making community.
-This process is co-constituted by planners, facilitators, parents and children.

-This process was very useful to address this principle question and all three sub questions, at a broad level.

 <!-- Rather than taking a grounded approach this data was analysed using 3 planes of sociocultural activity.
 The existing relevant framework saves time, especially as a more emergent approach was  (in part ) in coding video data. -->